jerik609/ReactiveSpringDemo/src/main/java/com/example/ReactiveSpringDemo/lesson_2/README.md

 ## Reactive backpressure
 ok, so now only reactive backpressure remains out of my open question

+## Routes vs Controller?
+which one is better and when - preference? maybe to decouple from MVC completely - cleanness

 ## Logic location
 - handler - responsible for handling requests and building responses
 - service - responsible for preparing data (but not presenting it)